 Audiobooks help kids listen to books at a higher level than they can read on their own.

 Reluctant and struggling readers grow frustrated when reading doesn’t come easily to them.
 Add the academic pressure to succeed to the mix, and you have the perfect storm.

-When I volunteered to help build fluency with emergent readers at my kids’ elementary school, I witnessed this firsthand.
+I witnessed this firsthand when I volunteered to help build fluency with emergent readers at my kids’ elementary school.

 The younger reader and I would sit in the hallway, away from all distractions, at a tiny table built for two.
 As the child attempted to read, I pointed out letters and words.

 At least 50% of the time, the child became discouraged and shut down.
 It was heartbreaking to watch, even as I did my best to build them up with praise.

-Audiobooks allow readers to listen to material at a higher level than they can read on their own.
+Audiobooks allow readers to listen to the material at a higher level than they can read on their own.
 In turn, this builds confidence and fluency.

 Hands down, you can use audiobooks to improve your child’s reading skills.
 This goes for children of all ages–including middle and high schoolers.